 What Exactly Is a WiFi Smart Plug?

-A wifi smart plug is a device that fits between your wall outlet and an appliance’s power cord.
+A WiFi smart plug is a device that fits between your wall outlet and an appliance’s power cord.
 Think of it as a smart adapter.
 On the outside, it looks like a simple plug-in block.
 On the inside, it contains a WiFi radio that connects directly to your home’s wireless network.
 This connection is the key that allows you to remotely control whatever is plugged into it.

 How Do WiFi Smart Plugs Work?

-The principle behind a wifi smart plug is elegantly simple.
+The principle behind a WiFi smart plug is elegantly simple.
 It acts as a remote-controlled switch for your electrical outlets.
 Here’s a breakdown of the process:

 - Connection to Power: You plug the smart plug into a standard wall socket.
 Then, you plug your appliance—like a lamp, fan, or kettle—into the smart plug.